Personal Injury Lawyer

 - Just as if it were a real life criminal case, then it would not be the best option for you to tell anyone any type of information about it other than your personal injury attorney or anyone that your personal injury attorney gives you the permission to speak to.
 Especially don’t speak to the person if they work for the opposing counsel.
 Make sure that before you speak to anybody, ask your personal injury attorney first.

 - Another big mistake is by posting any information on a social media outlet such as Facebook, Instagram, or Twitter.
 Any video or picture that doesn’t have anything to do with the case can still be used against you in trial.

 What you do following a personal injury case can ultimately make or break your case.
 Be sure to be careful with the decisions you make when you pursue a claim.
 Some things can be done unknowingly.
-Should you or someone you know be involved in a personal injury case, be sure to speak with a skilled personal injury attorney, like from The Law Offices of Andrew R. Lynch, P.C., to discuss the dos’ and don’ts for a personal injury case while it is open.
+Should you or someone you know be involved in a personal injury case, be sure to speak with a skilled personal injury attorney in Atlanta, GA, like from The Law Offices of Andrew R. Lynch, P.C., to discuss the dos’ and don’ts for a personal injury case while it is open.
 Any questions you have, refer to an attorney.